About a belle

 - backup/restore

-- general troubleshooting
+– general troubleshooting, tuning, profiling

 - high availability strategies (log shipping, database mirroring, replication)